anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 **Notes**:

-1. After an advance, a shooting star appears, indicating that the price may begin to plummet.
+1. After an advance, a shooting star pattern appears, indicating that the price may begin to plummet.

 2. The formation is [bearish](https://en.wikipedia.org/wiki/Candlestick_pattern) since the price attempted a substantial climb during the day, but sellers took control and pulled the price back down toward the open.